raae/queen.raae.codes/content/landing/emergency/_tech.md

-I can help you with most things web related.
+I can help you with most things web (dev) related:

-Here are some of the things I know well:

 - **JavaScript**, **HTML** and **CSS** has been my bread and butter for years.
 - **JAMstack** and serverless architecture are in my vocabulary.